View basket (0 items $0.00)

 Hyperkyphosis vs. Osteoporosis—Different Conditions, Similar Effects

-If you take a look at this picture, you’ll see the wedge fractures of the spine marked in red.
-Those are the kinds of fractures that people with osteoporosis are at risk for getting.
-You can imagine if one or two of the vertebrae collapsed forward like that with several wedge fractures, that it will cause the thoracic spine to cave in on itself and create a more collapsed, hyperkyphotic structure.
+Wedge fractures of the spine are the types of fractures that people with osteoporosis are at risk for getting.
+You can imagine if one or two of the vertebrae collapsed forward like that with several wedge fractures, it will cause the thoracic spine to cave in on itself and create a more collapsed, hyperkyphotic structure.
 So, treatment efforts generally have focused on preventing osteoporosis to avoid vertebral fractures and prevent the Dowager’s Hump of hyperkyphosis.

 That really changed in 2004.
-In 2004, a groundbreaking study came out, which was the first to show that increased kyphosis does not necessarily result from vertebral fractures.
-In other words, hyperkyphosis of the spine is not identical with osteoporotic fractures.
+In 2004, a groundbreaking study came out, showing that increased kyphosis does not necessarily result from vertebral fractures.
+In other words, hyperkyphosis of the spine is not identical to osteoporotic fractures.